rgbkrk/chatlab-docs/docs/intro.md

   </details>

-**REF**: It's tails!
+**Referee**: It's tails!
 The first move goes to the home team.
 Good luck to both teams!
 Let's begin the game! ⚽️👍🏼
 </OutputBlock>

 ### Roles of a Conversation